RevertIT/mybb-rt_chat/README.md

 - Responsive design (CSS, templates, and settings included)
 - Ajax chat with cached messages. (**No database stress!**)
 - Chat bot (Get configurable notifications from bot in chat)
+- Chat actions like (/clear, /ban, /unban)
 - Infinite scroll for older messages
 - Set refresh time
 - Set away time (Ajax won't be called when user is afk)
-- Supports BBCodes and Smilies
+- Supports BBCodes and Smiles
 - Max message length
 - Edit/delete messages
 - Groups which can access chat